oyoclass/python3-doc/doc/extralibs/pillow.md

 <img src="../../assets/img/pillow-render.png" width="400px"/>

 You can use your mouse and keyboard to interact with this window.
-The second smaller window allows you to pan around the image by clicking and dragging since it will most likely be too big to fit on one screen.
+The second smaller window allows you to pan around the image by clicking and dragging, since it will most likely be too big to fit on one screen.

 #### Apply a Filter to an Image